Zahid-Hasan-Mozumder/retailer-sales-representative-app/README.md

 - Database and cache access:
   - `psql`: `docker compose exec postgres psql -U postgres -d retailer_db`
   - Redis CLI: `docker compose exec redis redis-cli`

+## Scaling

+This backend is designed to scale horizontally: run multiple stateless API replicas behind a load balancer (containers or Kubernetes).
+Authentication uses JWT, so session state remains at the edges; hot user/profile lookups are cached in Redis.
+For resilience, deploy Redis in Cluster/Sentinel mode and tune TTLs and eviction to keep memory bounded.

+On the data layer, scale PostgreSQL with connection pooling (e.g., PgBouncer), proper indexing (GIN/trgm already present), and read replicas for high `GET` throughput; adopt keyset pagination and, where needed, table partitioning as data grows.
+Offload heavy tasks (CSV import, bulk assign/unassign) to asynchronous workers using a queue/outbox pattern to protect request latency.
+Add health checks, metrics, and tracing for autoscaling signals, and use rolling updates with `prisma migrate deploy` to keep deployments zero-downtime.